The-Young-Programer/C-CPP-Programming/Tutorials/C++ Basic Tutorials/Question & Answer/C++ Question & Answer.md

 <hr>

-<details><summary> What is functiion overloading?</summary>
+<details><summary> What is function overloading?</summary>

-- The function with same name and differnt parameter is called function overloading.
+- The function with same name and different parameter is called function overloading.

 </details>